DavidChanSTEAM/Micro-bit-Car/README.md

-# Micro:bit Car
+# HelloBot

-Micro:bit Car Extension
+Extension for Yahboom HelloBot

 ## License

-The MIT License
+MIT

 ## Supported targets

-* PXT
+* for PXT/microbit
-* microbit
+(The metadata above is needed for package search.)